Skip to main content

 At the top you can see the project name

-Under that you can see the 2 tabs, Layers tab, in that tab you can see all of your spaces and all of the layers of the elements you got in your project.
+Layers tab, in which you can see all of your spaces and layers of the elements you created in your project.
+A Space is another editor canvas.

 Top Tool bar

-At the top of the interface, you'll find essential design tools such as frames, shapes, iamge, text, and video.
+At the top of the interface, you'll find essential design tools such as frames, shapes, images, text, and video.

 Create a new Frame